HOchacha/bssl-compat-test/README.md

-This program was build with boringssl header and bssl-compat.a, in x86 system and Ubuntu 22.04
+This program was build with boringssl header and libbssl-compat.a, in x86 system and Ubuntu 22.04